piercefreeman/autopg/README.md

 - Reports on the current size of the indexes
 - Shows the average and aggregate time spent on different queries
 - Shows currently running queries
+- Recommends a `EXPLAIN ANALYZE` command you can run to inspect the query plan

 From there you can create indexes yourself on the most problematic indexes.
-I suggest running a `EXPLAIN ANALYZE` on an actual query to see how the engine is routing the request, then creating an index to target this slow query, then finally confirming with another analyze.
+I suggest running the `EXPLAIN ANALYZE` how the engine is routing the request, then creating an index to target this slow query, then finally confirming with another analyze.

 ## Algorithm